Are you a First Time Home Buyer with questions?

 - Conventional Loans

 Conventional mortgages are best for those who can afford to pay a larger down payment and might have an excellent credit core.
 They also usually offer better loan terms than FHA with no upfront MI – mortgage insurance to pay to the lender.
 The down payment mortgage options range from 3% – 5% down payment as a minimum requirement.
+The new 2022 conventional loan amount is $647,200.

 - USDA Loans